adityach007/Source-Code-Analysis-using-LLM/README.md

 - **Refactoring Support**: Assist in understanding and refactoring legacy code by providing summaries, detecting code smells, and suggesting modern alternatives.
 - **Migration Assistance**: Help in migrating codebases to new technologies or frameworks by identifying dependencies and suggesting migration paths.

+## Support

+If you like this project, please follow and give a star ⭐!